ManashJKonwar/ML-Retail-Sales/README.md

 5. **Feature Engineering (Approach 2):**

     7 feature engineering steps are compiled together for each parent category to generate the train ready dataset and if they are used or not:
     a.
-Adding shop level feature, extracting total no of items sold from each shop for each category. - Groupby (shop_id & item_category_id & week_start_date) - TRUE
+Adding shop level feature, extracting total no of items sold from each shop for each category. - Groupby (shop_id & item_category_id & week_start_date) - ✅
     b.
-Adding shop level feature, extracting mean price of each category sold from each shop. - Groupby (shop_id & item_category_id & week_start_date) - TRUE
+Adding shop level feature, extracting mean price of each category sold from each shop. - Groupby (shop_id & item_category_id & week_start_date) - ✅
     c.
-Adding price lags, extracting price lags for 1, 4, 12 and 24 weeks for each item. - Groupby (item_id & week_start_date) - TRUE
+Adding price lags, extracting price lags for 1, 4, 12 and 24 weeks for each item. - Groupby (item_id & week_start_date) - ✅
     d.
-Adding price lags, extracting price lags for 1, 4, 12 and 24 weeks for each item sold from each shop. - Groupby (shop_id & item_id & week_start_date) - TRUE
+Adding price lags, extracting price lags for 1, 4, 12 and 24 weeks for each item sold from each shop. - Groupby (shop_id & item_id & week_start_date) - ✅
     e.
-Adding seasonality index,
+Adding seasonality index for each category at monthly level - ✅
+    f.
+Adding parent category level price ratios at weekly level - ✅
+    g.
+Adding item category level price ratios at weekly level - ✅

 ## **Technologies Used**
 - XGBoost